uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 The Saline engine running on the Uyuni server, will provide data and metrics to feed Prometheus and Grafana instances and also a future UI with a live view of running actions.
 Eventually, this component should be integrated as part of the default Uyuni server stack.

+For now Saline would be part of Uyuni server image.

 ### Health Check Tool: An standalone tool you can run on an running Uyuni server or use in a disconnected setup (via supportconfig)
 In this case, this tool is mean not only to provide a picture of the current health status of a live running the Uyuni server, where the tool has access to it and can fetch data in real time, but it is meant to also help engineers and supporters to analyze and debug problems on disconnected setups, where the tool doesn't have access to an actual running Uyuni server, but only has a "supportconfig" as a source of data.